Sharon Carpenter: Career

 Carpenter began her career in broadcast news as an associate producer for WWOR-TV (my9 News) in New York City before moving on to work as a producer at BET News.
 Sharon briefly left BET for her first on-air position as a reporter for MarketWatch.

 She returned to BET in 2006 as an on-air correspondent and anchor where she hosted the network's daily news briefs, news specials and reported on breaking news on 106 & Park, the channel's highest-rated show.
 Her most notable accomplishments during this time include her coverage of the 2008 presidential election, providing political commentary and analysis on election night from the headquarters of Senator John McCain.
 Carpenter also played an integral role in BET's coverage of the death of Michael Jackson in 2009.
 She reported on the event live from Los Angeles and anchored the network's special reports, including the award-winning documentary Forever the King: A Tribute to Michael Jackson.
 Sharon spearheaded the launch of BET in the United Kingdom and produced its first news special, Beauty Blackout, about discriminatory standards of beauty.

 Carpenter left BET again in 2010 and joined BBC News as a contributing correspondent for BBC World News America.
 There, she became the first journalist to interview Wyclef Jean for television when he announced his plans to run for president of Haiti in 2010, a story that garnered international attention.
 She also worked as an entertainment reporter for the PIX 11 Morning News on New York's Tribute station WPIX.

 In 2012, Sharon joined GlobalGrind, a pop culture website owned by hip-hop media mogul Russell Simmons.
 The website focuses on news, fashion, music, and politics from a young perspective.
 Carpenter was hired to enhance and expand the site's video content.
 Her stories have received up to 3000 hits per minute.

 Sharon Carpenter became an on-air personality for Diddy's multi-genre, multi-platform music network, REVOLT TV in 2013 where she participated in the launch of the cable channel, hosting live news and entertainment programming.
 She has also done some guest correspondent work for the pop culture news magazine shows, Entertainment Tonight and The Insider.

-The broadcast journalist made regular appearances on the syndicated daytime talk series The Wendy Williams Show for a number of years.
+Carpenter made regular appearances on the syndicated daytime talk series The Wendy Williams Show for a number of years.
 She also frequently hosted the trivia app HQ Trivia and was the main host for the UK version of the quiz show.
+Carpenter has also worked as an entertainment host for BBC America.

-Carpenter is currently an entertainment host for BBC America and regularly contributes as a pop culture expert on a number of other networks and shows.
+She often appears in news and entertainment news documentaries, across various networks, as a pop culture expert.